Pi-Squared-Inc/proof-checker-public/Performance.md

 ### RISC Zero Implementation Details

-From [RiscZero Terminogy](https://dev.risczero.com/terminology#clock-cycles) the `Cycles` we use in the performance tables are the smallest unit of compute in the zkVM circuit, analogous to a clock cycle on a physical CPU.
-The complexity of a guest program's execution is measured in clock cycles as they directly affect the memory, proof size, and time performance of the zkVM.
+From the [RiscZero Terminogy](https://dev.risczero.com/terminology#clock-cycles), the `Cycles` we refer to in the performance tables are the smallest unit of computation in the zkVM circuit, similar to a clock cycle on a physical CPU.
+The execution complexity of a guest program is measured in these clock cycles as they directly impact the memory, proof size, and time performance of the zkVM.

-Generally, a single cycle corresponds to a single RISC-V operation.
-However, some operations require two cycles.
+Generally, a single cycle corresponds to one RISC-V operation.
+However, some operations may require two cycles.

 ### zkLLVM Implementation Details

-zkLLVM doesn't support GPU acceleration in any phase, therefore, we don't have GPU results for these experiments.
+zkLLVM does not support GPU acceleration in any stage, so there are no GPU results for these experiments.

-The proof and verification on zkLLVM were genereted using `transpiler -m gen-test-proof`.
+The proof and verification for zkLLVM were genereted using the command `transpiler -m gen-test-proof`.

-The version of the individual tools used to execute the examples were:
+The versions of the individual tools used for the examples are as follows:

 ```bash
 $ clang-17 --version